IPG-Automotive-UK/infofile-utils/README.md

 <details>
 <summary></b><code>deleteKey</code></b></summary>
-Deletes a keys from an infofile
+Deletes a key from an infofile

 ### Delete a single keys from an infofile: